IBM-Cloud/bluemix-ti-board-starter/README.md

 [Download](http://energia.nu/download/) and install the Energia IDE.

+You also need to download and install the CC3200 drivers, for example for [Mac OS X](http://energia.nu/files/EnergiaFTDIDrivers2.2.18.zip).

 In order to use the current time in the provided sketch you also need to [download](http://www.pjrc.com/teensy/td_libs_Time.html) and install the Time Library into the libraries directory - see [screenshot1](https://raw.githubusercontent.com/IBM-Bluemix/bluemix-ti-board-starter/master/images/installtime1.png) and [screenshot1](https://raw.githubusercontent.com/IBM-Bluemix/bluemix-ti-board-starter/master/images/installtime2.png).

 Open the provided sketch TICC3200LP_DevOxx.ino in Energia.
 Change the board to CC3200 via the menu Tools-Board.